Old St John the Baptist's Church, Pilling: Exterior

 The church is constructed in red sandstone, with a plinth, chamfered quoins, and other dressings in grey sandstone.
 The roof is slate.
 It is a simple building, long and low.
 On the west gable is a double bellcote.
 The church has five bays.
 On the south front is a single row of windows with round heads and a single chamfered mullion.
 In the westernmost bay is a door over which is a smaller similar window, but with no mullion.
 The door has a keystone inscribed with the date 1717, over which is a sandstone sundial with a plaque including the date 1766.
 The east window is similar to the windows in the south wall, but with two mullions.
 The north wall has two tiers of five windows; the lower windows have flat lintels, and the upper row consists of lunette windows.

 Interior

 The interior has a flat plaster ceiling.
 The walls are whitewashed and the church is floored with stone flags.
 There are galleries on the north and west sides, carried on Tuscan-style columns, and on the ground floor there are fixed simple oak benches, box pews (one of which carries the date 1719), and a two-decker pulpit.
 The sandstone font dates from the 18th century and is in the shape of an urn.
-At the east end of the church, to the right of the large east window, in the form of a hatchment, are the Royal coat of arms of King George I dated 1719.

-Before the alteration of the roof in 1813, the chapel would have had no ceiling and would have been open to the rafters, as can be seen from the height of the top of the east window.
+The Royal coat of arms of King George I dated 1719 are displayed in a hatchment.
+Before the alteration of the roof in 1813, the chapel was open to the rafters.
 The pulpit was originally three-tier and was located against the north wall.